 Read the Normandy tourist attractions overview

 Normandy is a historic region in northwestern France.
 Deriving its name from Viking raiders that became settlers, it is famous for various landmarks, battlefields, and sites.
 Mont-Saint-Michel, D-day landing beaches, and Claude Monet's House in Giverny are some highlights making this region one of the top tourist destinations in France.
-So, you'll need a lot of time to visit the leading tourist attractions in Normandy and enjoy its scenic landscapes.
+So, you'll want to plan a lot of time to visit the leading tourist attractions in Normandy and enjoy its scenic landscapes.

 Getting around in Normandy by car is easy.
 For example, you can cover the distance between the most distant points (from Giverny or Dieppe to Mont-Saint-Michel) in less than four hours.
 Also, you can conveniently travel by train between main settlements, such as Le Havre, Rouen, and Caen.
 Finally, these cities are the principal regional airports, too.